FabLabLimerick/fablablimerick.github.io/app/_posts/events/2016-10-08-EVENT-equipmentintros.md

 ---
-title: "New: Saturday Equipment Introductions!"
+title: "New: Saturday Equipment Introductions"
 layout: single-event
 category: events
 permalink: /events/equipmentintros/
 excerpt: "One-Stop-Courses on how to use our CNC Routers, Laser Cutters and 3D Printers.
 No previous experience required"
-hours: "10AM/1PM/3:30PM"
+hours: "courses begin: 10AM/12:30PM/3PM"
 description: "One-Stop-Courses on how to use our CNC Routers, Laser Cutters and 3D Printers.
 No previous experience required"
 fee: "€18 for students/€30 for adults - discounts apply"
 slug: equipmentintros